Max Planck Insitute for Biology

 - Postdoctoral fellow, Smithsonian Institution, Washington D.C.

-- Group leader at MPI for Developmental Biology starting 2020
+- Max Planck Research Group Leader at the MPI for Biology

 Numerous adaptations in animals are a direct consequence of symbiotic partnerships with microorganisms.
 We are interested in the molecular currencies driving the cooperation of species, and the genomic and metabolic consequences of coevolution between a host and its symbiont.
 Our emphasis is on the dynamic relationships that have evolved within leaf-feeding animals, focusing mainly on insects.
 We use leaf beetles (Coleoptera: Chrysomelidae) as a study system given the streamlined mutualisms they form with specialized symbionts possessing drastically reduced genomes and correspondingly limited metabolisms.
 These symbioses are defined by the pectin-degrading abilities of the microbe, allowing the insect host to consume, process and subsist on carbohydrate-rich leaves as a sole nutritional resource.